paulfioravanti/steno-dictionaries/dictionaries/README.md

   [more comprehensive dictionaries][di-steno-dictionaries/dictionaries/emoji.json]
   out there, but I don't think I need them all right now.

-- **Japanese**: containing briefs to input Japanese while using the Google Japanese input IME.
-Work in progress.

 - **Q&A**: containing briefs related to switching between different people or lines of questioning in a conversation.
 More information about the concept of Q&A can be found in the [Platinum Steno Lesson 27 QA video][].<br />